fortepan/fortepan.hu/src/pages/en/index-cms.md

 title: Fortepan — Home
 permalink: "/en/"
 announcement:
-  title: "<strong>2200 PRINTS</strong>"
+  title: "<strong>2700 NEW PHOTOS</strong>"
   caption: New Collection
   cover_image: "222484"
-  blurb: 'In this series you can browse images scanned from printed photos from over
-    60 donors.
-Apart from family albums we represent here some larger collections: the legacy of György Révész, film director, the photos of the Red Army taken in 1945, the aviation archive of Ferenc Nasztanovics, and the local history photos covering Subotica, Serbia (Szabadka in Hungarian).'
+  blurb: In this series we have included some of the best negatives from twenty different
+    donors.
+It is through home-made, amateur snapshots that we can let you have a glance at the dramatic 20th century, nobody can ever get tired of.The first journey to the West, or the very first rented apartment, taken on the first roll of film.
+    2700 meaningful photos, recording negligible moments.
   actions:
   - label: 50 favorites
     style: primary